Our most frequently dived dive site, Magic Rocks, earns its name from the two enormous coral covered bommies home to

 To guarantee availability, dives and the rental of equipment need to be booked in advance.

 A valid scuba diving insurance is mandatory apart from those subscribing to a certification course.
 You can eventually subscribe a DAN insurance before your arrival (USA and Canada or Europe).
-We will not accept divers without insurance.
-Certified divers will need to present their certification cards.
-It is advisable to have a medical certificate.
+Certified divers will need to present their certification cards and insurance.